alohith/MOAST/README.md

 ## Contact

-For any inquiries, reach out via GitHub Issues or contact **alohith**.
+For any inquiries, reach out via GitHub Issues.